Skip Navigation Links

 BUILT IN COMBAT OPTIONS

 The Combat & Adventuring section of the main rulebook provides numerous options to make combat more realistic and dangerous under "Optional Effects of Damage".
 Various genre supplements provide further expansion and discussion around these options and occassionally some new ones as well as appropriate to their subject matter.
-Dark Champtions and Fantasy HERO in particular cover this topic in more detail.
+Dark Champions and Fantasy HERO in particular cover this topic in more detail.
 Below are my views on the basic "more lethal" options provided in the main rulebook.

 HIT LOCATIONS

-By default damage is "generalized"; its abstracted to a certain extent rather than applied to a specific body part.
-Generalized damage has a lot of advantages; its easier to resolve, avoids ugly questions of collateral / impairing effects of damage, works well with Area of Effects (AoE's) and basically keeps combat at a "higher" level.
+By default damage is "generalized"; it's abstracted to a certain extent rather than applied to a specific body part.
+Generalized damage has a lot of advantages; it's easier to resolve, avoids ugly questions of collateral / impairing effects of damage, works well with Area of Effects (AoE's) and basically keeps combat at a "higher" level.
 It has a lot of disadvantages as well; it naturally detracts from a sense of realism, it makes called shots largely meaningless, and removes a level of tactical decision making from characters in combat.

 Fortunately for those wishing more grit, the HERO System also offers an "optional" but well integrated Hit Location based combat resolution.
-As you might imagine, the Hit Location rules add another level to hit resolution to determine where an attack strikes specifically and then alter damage up or down based upon what location is struck based upon multiples (including sub-one multiples).
-Multiples are applied to damage after defenses are applied, and in addition Stun Multiples are fixed rather than randomized as they are in generalized damage.
-Under this system Head shots do considerably more damage than hand shots, and so forth.
-Some locations are harder to hit than others, as measured by differing to-hit penalties.
+As you might imagine, the Hit Location rules add another level to hit resolution to determine where an attack strikes specifically and then alter damage up or down based upon what location is struck based upon multiples (including sub-one multiples such as [* .5]).

 IMPAIRING & DISABLING